 Since the launch of our website and publication of our book there’s been growing interest among health and nutrition experts about the benefits of the MediterrAsian diet.

-In fact, groundbreaking research by a group of German scientists from the University of Kiel found that combining Mediterranean and Asian diets can have a very positive effect on your genes.
-That’s because many traditional Mediterranean and Asian foods — such as olive oil, red wine, turmeric and green tea — are rich in natural anti-inflammatory plant compounds called polyphenols.
-These polyphenols activate a type of gene in the body called sirtuins, which play a fundamental role in extending cellular life and repairing DNA.
+In fact, research by German scientists from the University of Kiel found that combining Mediterranean and Asian diets can have a very positive effect on your health and lifespan.
+That’s because many traditional Mediterranean and Asian foods (such as olive oil, red wine, turmeric and green tea) are rich in powerful antioxidants called polyphenols.
+Scientific research has found that polyphenols can slow cellular aging, reduce inflammation, help regulate blood sugars and boost metabolism.

 The University of Arizona College of Medicine now even offers an accredited course for physicians and dietitians which focuses on the powerful anti-inflammatory and disease-fighting effects of combining traditional Mediterranean and Asian eating practices.

 So, if you want to get healthy and in shape, reduce your risk of chronic disease and live longer — all while enjoying a wide range of delicious foods — we highly recommend you adopt a MediterrAsian way of eating.
 Let our site be your guide.
 It’s packed with simple, delicious and nutritious Mediterranean and Asian recipes, lifestyle tips, and lots of other useful resources to help you live a longer, healthier life.